 Are there any places in the U.S. you still want to see?

 Sure.
-Phoenix and Houston are a couple of the prominent cities I have yet to visit.
+Phoenix and Dallas are a couple of the prominent cities I have yet to visit.
 I haven’t been to Yosemite or Arches National Parks.
 I’d love to spend more time in the Deep South – I regret not getting to see more of Mississippi and Alabama when I passed through.